 |Open Date||1st October 2022|

 |Close Date||1st August 2023|

 |Value||A number of €2,000 scholarships toward tuition fees.|

 Successful scholars of these Merit Based awards will be ambassadors for their course and the School during their studies and after graduation.

-To be considered, students must be a graduate of an Irish Higher Educational Institution or will graduate in the summer of 2019.
-A candidate must hold a mid Hons 2.1 (65%) or above degree result or be in a position to achieve 65% or higher in their Bachelor Level 8 Honours degree and have completed their degree in full in the summer of 2019 with a finalised official degree result attained by 15th July 2019.
+To be considered, students must be a graduate of an Irish Higher Educational Institution or will graduate in the summer of 2023.
+A candidate must hold a mid Hons 2.1 (65%) or above degree result or be in a position to achieve 65% or higher in their Bachelor Level 8 Honours degree and have completed their degree in full in the summer of 2023.

 These Scholarships are for our full-time Taught Masters MSc Programmes only.
 It also includes our Master of Accounting.